Important for 4D Clients:

 - Face Covering Policy – Updated 26 January 2021

-- Free remote hands and server drop-off service – Extended until 31 August 2020
+- Free remote hands and server drop-off service – Extended until the end of 2020

 With the rapid spread of the Coronavirus (Covid-19), our number one priority is the health and safety of our employees, partners and customers, while ensuring our data centres remain fully operational, safe and reliable.
 We will update this page in line with our monthly policy reviews, so please revisit it regularly to stay up to date.